everycure-org/matrix/docs/src/onboarding/local-setup.md

     If you're experiencing any problems running the `MakeFile`, please refer to our [Common Errors FAQ](../FAQ/common_errors.md) for troubleshooting guidance.
 This resource contains solutions to frequently encountered issues and may help resolve your problem quickly.

-!!! tip

-    If you are running on an ARM machine (e.g., MacBooks with Apple Silicon), you might not get the best performance.
-In this case call `make TARGET_PLATFORM=linux/arm64` instead which will build the image for your specific architecture.

 ??? note "Understanding and troubleshooting your `make` run"
     ### Understanding the `make` command
     As mentioned in the video, our pipeline is evolving quickly.
 Running `make` is a simple and quick way to check if everything works locally as it is composed of several different stages which get executed one after another.
 When `make` gets executed, what is happening under the hood is that the following seven 'make' "subcommands" get executed: